 We consider such opinion to be ignorant and selfish, and intend to continue our work with increased vigor.

 As it appears to be impossible to properly protect wild populations of such a nomadic and sensitive species which spends three-quarters of its life outside protected reserves, the Cheetahs last home will inevitably be in Zoos.
-We hope that our work, investment and commitment will mean that your children and grand-children will have the chance to see this fantastic cat for real in the flesh, rather than just 'virtually' in museums, or on a video.
+We hope that our work, investment and commitment will mean that your children and grand-children will have the chance to see this fantastic cat for real in the flesh, rather than just 'virtually' in a museum, or on a video.